 Almost all of the replumbing and inland restoration efforts will ultimately affect the flow of water, nutrients, and other elements to coastal bays and estuaries.
 Understanding the impacts of changes in surface water flows to coastal systems is critical in determining the overall success of restoration activities.
 Since the early 1990's scientists from AOML (South Florida Program) have been conducting interdisciplinary observations of south Florida coastal waters.
-In 2017, NOAA funds supported large-scale shipboard surveys conducted from the R/V Walton Smith.
-Large-scale surveys are planned for 2018 and will cover the waters of the Florida Keys National Marine Sanctuary.
+In 2018, NOAA funds supported large-scale shipboard surveys conducted from the R/V Walton Smith.
+Large-scale surveys are planned for 2019 and will cover the waters of the FKNMS.
 Data collected will continue to improve the predictive capabilities and enhance the understanding of the south Florida coastal ecosystem and its connectivity to the Everglades, allowing NOAA to contribute to adaptive management of CERP and fulfill its responsibility to CERP.

-Restoration Science and Assessment/National Marine Fisheries Service
+Restoration Science and Assessment / National Marine Fisheries Service (NMFS)

 The NOAA Southeast Fisheries Science Center, in collaboration with other agencies and entities, conducts monitoring and assessment projects to support CERP.
-In FY 2017, NOAA's National Marine Fisheries Service supported scientific activities to determine the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
-This fisheries research, which will continue in FY 2018, examines the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.
+In FY 2018, NOAA's NMFS supported scientific activities to determine the impact of upstream restoration efforts and changing freshwater inflow on south Florida coastal systems.
+This fisheries research, which will continue in FY 2019, examines the impacts of changing freshwater runoff patterns on inshore and coastal habitats and associated fishery resources.

-Biscayne Bay NOAA Habitat Blueprint Focus Area/National Marine Fisheries Service
+Biscayne Bay NOAA Habitat Blueprint Focus Area / National Marine Fisheries Service

-Planning and implementation of NOAA's new Biscayne Bay Habitat Focus Area continued in FY2017.
+Implementation of NOAA's plan for the Biscayne Bay Habitat Focus Area (HFA) continued through FY 2017 and FY 2018.
 The Biscayne Bay HFA is one of 10 HFA's in NOAA's Habitat Blueprint Initiative.
-This initiative provides a forward looking framework for coordination within NOAA and with partner organizations to address the growing challenges of coastal and marine habitat loss and degradation.
-In FY2017, the Southeast Fisheries Science Center and the Atlantic Oceanographic and Meteorological Laboratory received funding from the Southeast Regional Office of NOAA Fisheries to address a major goal of the Biscayne Bay HFA: improved understanding of factors causing algal blooms in the Bay to guide their prevention.
-Help is coming from a NOAA grant to address water quality monitoring needs and improve communication with policy makers and the public about threats to the Bay's health and the importance of a healthy bay to the region's economy and wellbeing.
-Through the Habitat Blueprint initiative and existing programs, NOAA will continue to work within CERP and with other partners to protect and enhance Biscayne Bay's ecosystem health.
+This initiative provides a forward looking framework for coordination within NOAA and with partner organizations to address growing challenges of coastal and marine habitat loss and degradation.
+In FY 2018 the Southeast Fisheries Science Center (SEFSC) continued with collaborators at AOML and elsewhere to address a major goal of the Biscayne Bay HFA: improved understanding of factors causing algal blooms in the bay to guide their prevention.
+The SEFSC project characterized spatial and temporal differences in phytoplankton community composition against a background of potentially influencing nutrient concentrations.
+AOML projects examined the historical record of chlorophyll a in the bay and found increasing trends.
+Under a NOAA HFA grant, a local NGO examined the effectiveness of regulations affecting water quality, developed economic and social information about the value of the bay to the south Florida region, and improved communication with policy makers and the public about threats to the bay's health and the importance of a healthy bay to the region's economy and wellbeing.
+Florida Sea Grant, with support from AOML, provided citizen-science water quality monitoring to augment decreased agency monitoring in the bay.
+Through the Habitat Blueprint initiative and existing programs, NOAA will continue to work within CERP and other partners to protect and enhance Biscayne Bay's ecosystem health and promote healthy populations of protected and fishery species.

-U.S. Department of the Interior - National Park Service (\$33,836,000)
+U.S. Department of the Interior (DOI) - National Park Service (NPS) (\$35,743,000)

-Park Management (\$28,341,000)
+Park Management (\$30,012,000)

-Big Cypress National Preserve (\$6,460,000)
+Big Cypress National Preserve (\$6,839,000)